 The circulation system was almost completely reconfigured in 1933, when the East and South buildings were constructed.
 The road from Maury Circle was removed and a new entrance from E Street, NW, (east of the stairs) was built.
 The road fronting the North Building remained, as did the section running along the west elevations of the North and Central buildings.
 A new road encircling the quadrangle ran along the north and east sides of the Central Building, parallel with the retaining wall and continuing south of the South Building, where it connected with the old outlet on the 25th Street, NW, alignment (Illustration 13: 1939 Baist Map).
 At the south end of the complex, a parking area was constructed in the triangle formed by the South Building terrace and the road.
 Given the size of the campus and the proximity of the buildings, there were few pedestrian paths on the lower campus.
-A walkway ran south from the quadrangle to the entrance of the South Building.
-To its west, a stair from the southwest side of the quadrangle led down the hillside to a level area along the west side of the South Building's north elevation, where mechanical equipment was located.
+A walkway ran south from the quadrangle led down the hillside to a level area along the west side of the South Building's north elevation, where mechanical equipment was located.